Skip to Main Content

 14. Manage sightlines.

-Discourage on-the-spot cheating by asking all students to protect their test paper.
+Discourage on-the-spot cheating by asking all students to protect their test papers.
 You can provide an extra sheet of coloured paper that students should use to cover answered questions.

 15. Discourage talking.

-Tell students that any speaking out loud, in any language, will be considered cheating.
+Tell students that speaking out loud, in any language, will be considered cheating.

 Using Turnitin as an Editing Tool